My Quiet Kitchen

 Instructions

-• Preheat a soup pot or large/deep saute pan over medium heat.
-Add the oil, if using, and bok choy and cook undisturbed for 1 minute.
-Stir and cook for another minute, or until dark green, wilted, and slightly seared.
-Transfer bok choy to a plate.
+• Preheat a large soup pot over medium heat, and add 1 teaspoon of oil.
+Cook the bok choy undisturbed for about 1 minute.
+Stir and cook for another minute or so, until dark green and wilted.
+Season with a pinch of salt and a few cracks of black pepper.
+Transfer bok choy to a plate and set aside.

-• Add the water, soy sauce, and star anise.
-Bring to a boil.
-Reduce heat to a simmer and cook 10 minutes.
+• Add the water, broth, soy sauce, and star anise, and bring to a boil.
+Reduce heat to a simmer and cook for about 10 minutes.

 Notes